encointer/book/src/economics-interest.md

 Holding Encointer currencies comes at high opportunity costs because of [demurrage](./economics-demurrage.md).
 This is an incentive to spend or lend money at no interest.
 However, it may appear more attractive to exchange all perishable money you don't immediately need for other assets outside the encointer ecosystem (national currency, shares, bonds, crypto assets).
 This investor flight would decrease the real value of encointer currencies.

-Encointer allows businesses the issuance of vouchers.
+Encointer allows businesses the issuance of vouchers that are not subject to demurrage.
 Vouchers are a transferrable promise to deliver goods or services sometime in the future.
 If they are transferrable, vouchers are nothing less than self-issued money.
 Vouchers can be *valid after* a certain date and therefore become credit.
 This credit is paid back by goods and services, not by money.

 The [story of the *Deli Dollar*](https://www.independent.co.uk/news/business/delidollar-offers-route-to-business-funding-1071370.html) tells us how vouchers can be credit: